Head lice are small insects that live in human hair and feed on blood from the scalp. Their eggs are called nits.

 - Continue combing the hair section by section until the whole head of hair is combed through.

-The main ways of treating head lice are:
+The main ways of treating head lice and nits are:

 - Wet combing.